Tekka

 Beyond Zagreb

 If you're extending your Croatia trip, Michelin-recognised options worth the detour include Agli Amici Rovinj in Rovinj, Nebo by Deni Srdoč in Rijeka, Krug in Split, Restaurant 360 in Dubrovnik, Alfred Keller in Mali Lošinj, and Korak in Jastrebarsko.
-For a full picture of what Zagreb offers across categories, see our full Zagreb restaurants guide, hotels guide, wineries guide, and experiences guide.
+For a full picture of Zagreb across categories, see our full Zagreb restaurants guide, hotels guide, wineries guide, and experiences guide.

 Quick reference: Tekka, Radnička cesta 37b, Zagreb. €€ Japanese.
 Easy to book.